In This Article

-In cases when lower back pain is associated with other health conditions, then treatment for that problem can also help alleviate* pain and discomfort.
+In cases where lower back pain is associated with other health conditions, treatment for those conditions can also help alleviate lower back pain and discomfort.
 Depending on the diagnosis, patients have different treatments to try, but a combination of different approaches seems to be the most effective.

 When it comes to lower back pain, you’re not helpless.
-There are many things you can do to alleviate* pain and discomfort and improve* quality of life.
-Here are some treatment options even your doctor will recommend:
+There are many things you can do to alleviate pain and discomfort and improve quality of life.
+Here are some lower back pain treatment options that even your doctor will recommend: